Simplifying √-50: A Deep Dive into Imaginary Numbers

 Q: What if the number under the square root is a larger negative number?

 A: The process remains the same.
 Identify the negative sign, separate it as i, find the prime factorization of the remaining number, simplify the radical by extracting perfect square factors, and combine the results.
-For example, √-72 would be simplified as follows: √(-1 * 72) = √(-1) * √(36 * 2) = 6√2i.
+As an example, √-72 would be simplified as follows: √(-1 * 72) = √(-1) * √(36 * 2) = 6√2i.

 -